 Principal Investigator: Dr Claire Niedzwiedz

-Institution: University of GlasgowTags: 41686, Dementia, environment, Health inequalities, Machine Learning, mental health, multimorbidity
+Dr Maria Jose Aragon, University of York, United KingdomTags: 41686, Dementia, environment, Health inequalities, Machine Learning, mental health, multimorbidity

 People with mental health disorders such as depression and anxiety have a higher chance of getting a physical health condition such as heart disease.
 This is a significant health inequality and contributes to the shortened life expectancy among people with mental health disorders.